-Marcantonio Catelani et al. in their paper “Estimate the Useful life for a HVAC on a high-speed train using failure models,” covers the problem of the design and application of failure models.
-The methodology, exploiting the model-based diagnostic approach, is demonstrated on the use case of the HVAC system (both during the simulation and the actual data provided by the manufacturer).
-Results show the ability to correctly evaluate the ability of the monitored object.
+Meanwhile, in their paper, ‘Estimate the useful life for a HVAC on a high-speed train using failure models’, Marcantonio Catelani et al. cover the problem of the design and application of failure models.
+Here, the methodology, i.e., exploiting the model-based diagnostic approach, is demonstrated using the case of the HVAC system (both during the simulation and the actual data provided by the manufacturer), with the results demonstrating the capacity of the approach for correctly evaluating the ability of the monitored object.

-Finally, Robert Glawar et al. in their paper “Integrating maintenance strategies in autonomous production control using a cost-based model,” present the novel cost-based model approach for the manufacturing process monitoring.
-Various maintenance strategies for autonomous production control are presented, preceded by the definition of the cost function for comparing their efficiency.
-Possible application strategies are discussed.
+Finally, in their paper, ‘Integrating maintenance strategies in autonomous production control using a cost-based model’, Robert Glawar et al. present the novel cost-based model approach for manufacturing-process monitoring.
+Here, various maintenance strategies for autonomous production control are presented, preceded by the definition of the cost function for comparing their efficiency, while the possible application strategies are also discussed.

-The section regarding the novel measurement and sensing methods for diagnostics includes five papers.
-The first one, “Overview of the modified magnetoelastic method applicability,” by Tomáš Klier et al., is devoted to the specific type of the sensor, exploiting the magnetoelastic method.
-It is used in the civil engineering to evaluate state of the building or construction.
-The important part of the approach is the coil, where the magnetic field’s strength may be evaluated.
-Both laboratory and field (the bridge structure) tests show the applicability of the method.
+Meanwhile, the section related to the novel measurement and sensing methods for diagnostics includes five papers.
+The first, ‘Overview of the modified magnetoelastic method applicability’, by Tomáš Klier et al., is devoted to the specific type of sensor in exploiting the magnetoelastic method.
+This method is used in the field of civil engineering to evaluate the state of buildings or construction operations.
+The important part of this approach is the coil, whereby the strength of the magnetic field can be evaluated.
+Both the attendant laboratory and field (the bridge structure) tests demonstrated the applicability of the method.

-The paper entitled “Bringing optical metrology to testing and inspection activities in civil engineering,” by Luís Martins et al., is focused on the optical metrology in the civil engineering.
-The dimensional measurements of the concrete structures are supported by the digital imaging techniques (for instance, acquired by the CCTV cameras or laser interferometry).
-Various applications (bridge monitoring, sewer inspection, Earthquake risk analysis) show the importance of this type of sensing technologies.
+The paper entitled ‘Bringing optical metrology to testing and inspection activities in civil engineering’, by Luís Martins et al., is focused on the area of optical metrology in the civil engineering field.
+Here, the dimensional measurements of the concrete structures are supported by specific digital imaging techniques (e.g., CCTV cameras or laser interferometry).
+Various applications (e.g., bridge monitoring, sewer inspection, earthquake risk analysis) indicate the importance of this type of sensing technology.

-Zsolt J. Viharos et al. in the paper entitled “Vibration based tool life monitoring for ceramics micro-cutting under various toolpath strategies” Zsolt J. Viharos et al. discuss the novel method of monitoring the state of the ceramics cutting machinery using the vibration analysis.
-Both the time and frequency-domain features are exploited in order to evaluate and predict the micro-cutting tool wearing out phenomenon.
-The analysis of the selected CNC machine allows for determining three stages of the device degradation.
+Elsewhere, in their paper entitled ‘Vibration-based tool life monitoring for ceramics micro-cutting under various toolpath strategies’, Zsolt J. Viharos et al. discuss the novel method of monitoring the state of the ceramics cutting machinery using vibration analysis.
+Here, both the time- and frequency-domain features are exploited in order to evaluate and predict the micro-cutting tool ‘wearing out’ phenomenon, with the analysis of the selected CNC machine allowing for determining three stages of device degradation.

-Laszlo Kazup and Angela Varadine Szarka in the paper “Magnetic Circuit Optimization of Linear Dynamic Actuators,” present the linear braking method used in the actuators.
-The method used the design of the magnetic circuit.
-The paper presents the detailed design and circuit’s parameters optimization procedure.
-Simulations show it is possible to optimize the flux leakage and dimensions of the circuit.
+In their paper, ‘Magnetic circuit optimization of linear dynamic actuators’, Laszlo Kazup and Angela Varadine Szarka present the linear braking method used in the actuators.
+Here, the method incorporates the design of the magnetic circuit, with the authors presenting the detailed design and the optimisation procedure for the circuit parameters.
+The attendant simulations demonstrated that it is possible to optimise the flux leakage and the dimensions of the circuit.

-Finally, Dániel Erdősy et al. in the paper entitled “Analysing and simulating electronic devices as antennas” discusses the Electromagnetic Compatibility (EMC) properties regarding the operation of the complex antenna system.
-Equivalent circuit and the antenna directivity are calculated using the simulation tools.
-Finally, the antenna arrays and problems of the EMC emission are considered.
+Finally, in their paper entitled ‘Analysing and simulating electronic devices as antennas’, Dániel Erdősy et al. discuss the electromagnetic compatibility (EMC) properties in relation to the operation of the complex antenna system.
+Here, the equivalent circuit and the antenna directivity are calculated using the simulation tools, while the antenna arrays and the problems pertaining to the EMC emission are also considered.